 Your own custom fields that you've set up in Insightly.

 Round robin, by selecting a team or multiple individuals to receive Leads on a rotating basis.

 You can use almost any Lead field to set up a rule, and you can choose from many different matching criteria.
 Read Setting up a Lead Assignment Rule to learn more.

 Layouts and fields

-When you have standardized information that doesn't fit into the fields provided with Insightly, creating a custom field places the new field right on the data-entry form.
+When you have standardized information that doesn't fit into the fields provided within Insightly, creating a custom field places the new field right on the data-entry form.

 Custom fields are administrator-created fields that can be tailored to fit your team's needs.
-There are 16 different types of fields to capture numbers, dates, and text.
+These fields can be used to capture numbers, dates, and text.
 These are great to prompt your users for standard information that they should enter every time they create a record.